carpentries/instructor-training/index.md

 *   How to create your own lessons from scratch (although you will have a good start on the principles behind that sort of work if you're inspired to learn more).

 *Please fill in [the online application form][application-form] if you wish to take part in this course.
-Priority is given to members of our partner organizations, but we run several open-enrollment classes each year as well.*
+Priority is given to members of our member organizations, but we run several open-enrollment classes each year as well.*

 The class will be hands-on throughout: